Quickstart: Create and provision a simulated X.509 device using C# device SDK for IoT Hub Device Provisioning Service

 Provision the simulated device

-From the Overview blade for your provisioning service, note down the ID Scope value.
+From the Overview blade for your provisioning service, note the ID Scope value.

 Type the following command to build and run the X.509 device provisioning sample.
 Replace the